zzyzxlab/tao.js/packages/docs/src/content/README.md

 The downstream beauty of this is the meta-data provided by all of these Events is easy to siphon off to reporting and any other use for the data without additional effort in the generation.

+## Where to go Next

+Take a look at the following resources to become more familiar with the TAO and tao.js:

+* [An Origin Story](story) is a great place to understand how we evolved our thinking to create the TAO Programming Model
+* [Introduction](intro) section has a lot of introductory material to help you get up to speed depending on where you're coming from and why it's useful
+* [Basics](basics) will get you started on how to implement using the tao.js libraries